-Both total hip and total knee patients typically are home the day after their surgery.
-Patients who had a partial knee replacement are home the day of their surgery.
-The surgical incision for both hip and knee replacement patients is closed using a single subcuticular stitch.
-In my experience this creates a tighter initial seal of the incision so I’m more confident encouraging my patients to shower sooner.
+Both hip and knee replacement incisions are closed using a single subcuticular stitch.
+In my experience this creates a tighter initial seal of the incision, so I’m more confident encouraging my patients to shower sooner.
 Some studies also support that there may be a lesser infection rate with this type of closure.

 How soon can I have sex after my hip or knee replacement?

-Returning to sex after a hip or knee replacement is fine, as long as it’s comfortable and feels goods for both parties.
+Returning to sex after a hip or knee replacement is fine, as long as it’s comfortable and feels good for both parties.
 That said, there may be some positions which simply aren’t comfortable or safe very soon after surgery.
-Most people wait about a 3-6 weeks before having sex but some tell me they enjoy sexual relations with their partner much sooner.
+Most people wait about 3-6 weeks before having sex but some tell me they enjoy sexual relations with their partner much sooner.
 I teach them not to push the flexion for either the hip or knee replacement until healing is well underway.
-In general, if it feels good, it’s fine.
-If it hurts or you get scared, stop.
-If an activity or position just doesn’t seem reasonable, then hold off and consider trying that position at a later date when the tissues have had more to heal.
-Remember, this is for fun.

 In my career, I do not ever remember anyone telling me that they hurt themselves having sex too soon after their hip or knee replacement surgery.
 Many patients are initially embarrassed to discuss when they can resume sex but invariably all seem very pleased after we did.